ninadel/nhd-plus-hr-beta-toolbox/README.md

 1. Select NHDPlus HR under Product Search Filter
 2. Find the region of interest using either the HUC4 number (by selecting Advanced Search Options) or the map tool
 3. When the dataset of interest is located, select the Download Vector link (this will download a zip file)
-4. The zip file unzips to a geodatabase, which is the main used by the script.
+4. The zip file unzips to a geodatabase, which is the main input used by the script

 ### Files used by the tool
 This script uses the NHDFlowline feature class (under the Hydrography dataset) and the table NHDPlusFlowlineVAA.